 OHSU and the Radiation Therapy program require all entering students to be current with required immunizations prior to matriculation.
-The university's policy regarding immunizations may be found on the Joseph B. Trainer Health and Wellness Center website.
+The university's policy regarding immunizations may be found on the OHSU Student Health and Wellness Center website.

 Per OHSU policy, a criminal background check is required for all entering students.
 The background check includes criminal history and previous address information.

 To promote the health, safety and productivity of students and clients in their care, OHSU policy (OHSU Student Drug and Alcohol Testing No. 7-90-025) states all students accepted to education programs with a clinical component must successfully pass an initial drug screening.
 The drug testing program will consist of pre-clinical experience testing of students and "for cause" testing for any student suspected of being under the influence of unlawful drugs or alcohol during their course of study.
 All Radiation Therapy students accepted to the program must successfully pass an initial drug screening at matriculation.
 Additional drug testing may be required dependent upon the program policies for individual clinical placements and 'for cause' testing during the 24-month course of study.

 HIPAA (Health Insurance Portability and Accountability Act of 1996)